dbeck/acto-rs/README.md

 - [Y-merge](./src/elem/ymerge.rs): 2 inputs of possible different types, 1 output
 - [Scatter](./src/elem/scatter.rs): 1 input, multiple outputs of the same type
 - [Gather](./src/elem/gather.rs): multiple inputs of the same type, 1 output

+The scheduling rule determines when to run an actor:

 ## License